-The CLT is unique because their goal is to test the intersection where intellect and virtue combine, rather than try to create a values-neutral test.
-This test was developed as a way to "opt out" of common core and focus more on classical education.
+The CLT is unique because their goal is to test the intersection of intellect and virtue, rather than try to create a values-neutral test.
+This test was developed as a way to "opt out" of Common Core and focus more on classical education.
 Reading selections might include passages from C.S.
 Lewis.
-Logic and reasoning are included, also.
-And Common Core materials will not be on the test.
-It's particularly good for classical home educators, and students applying to multiple liberal arts and classical-leaning colleges.
+Logic and reasoning are also included.
+Common Core materials will not be on the test.
+It's particularly good for classical home educators and students applying to multiple liberal arts and classical-leaning colleges.

 The test will reinforce the connection between knowledge and virtue.
 Students already studying that which is good, true, and beautiful will be well prepared for the exam.